Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1943:

-Arrived Bari on Nov.
-24-1943 with a cargo of aviation fuel from Philippeville, Africa*.
-On December 2-1943 a large allied convoy of tankers, ammunition ships and supply vessels was at anchor in Bari with much needed supplies for the British, American and Canadian armies for their advance up the Italian mainland.
-The Liberty ship USS John Harvey (captain Knowles) had a cargo of liquid mustard gas bombs, and was guarded by a unit of the 701st Chemical Maintenance Company.
-In addition to Lom, the Norwegian D/S Bollsta, Norlom, Vest, and Salamis were present (follow the link to Bollsta for a list of all the ships damaged or sunk).
+Lom had arrived Bari on Nov.
+25-1943 with a cargo of aviation fuel from Philippeville*, Africa.
+On December 2 a large allied convoy of tankers, ammunition ships and supply vessels was at anchor in Bari with much needed supplies for the British, American and Canadian armies for their advance up the Italian mainland.
+The Liberty ship John Harvey (captain Knowles) had a cargo of liquid mustard gas bombs, and was guarded by a unit of the 701st Chemical Maintenance Company.
+In addition to Lom, the Norwegian D/S Bollsta, Norlom, Vest and Salamis were present.
 About 20 enemy planes attacked and one of the ammunition ships was hit and blew up, starting the domino effect of events.
 Ship after ship caught on fire.
 The end result was over 1000 dead, many injured and suffering from the effects of the mustard gas.
-At least 17 ships were sunk.
+Follow the link to my page about Bollsta for a list of all the ships damaged or sunk.
+The external websites that I've linked to at the end of this page have more information on this attack.

 Lom's gunners took part in the defence against the attacking Ju 88's, but not long after the attack had started she was struck by a bomb which exploded in No. 1 hold and immediately caught on fire.
 Several other bombs fell very close to the ship, the lifeboats were destroyed.
 After a while the fire reached the ammunition on the bridge and boat deck and started to explode.
 The majority of those who were on board saved themselves by jumping overboard and swimming away, many were injured and had to be admitted to a hospital.
 Trimmer Malfred Larsen died there on Dec.
 16.